YinMo19/Livox-HAP-Driver/README.md

 ## Installation

-1. Clone this repository into your ROS workspace:
+1. Clone this repository into your ROS workspace and build:

     ```bash
     # Install Rust, e.g. as described in https://rustup.rs/